AlexeyMish7/Scrum-and-Get-it/README.md

-# 🧠 ATS for Candidates
+# 🧠 flow ATS

 _CS 490 Capstone Project – Fall 2025_

 > **Empowering job seekers with the same tools employers use.**
-> The ATS for Candidates platform provides job applicants with intelligent application tracking, AI-powered content generation, and organized career management—all in one place.
+> flow ATS provides job applicants with intelligent application tracking, AI-powered content generation, and organized career management—all in one place.

 ---